Criminal Damage to Property Charges in Illinois

 • For property damage that exceeds $100,000 then the charge is a Class 2 Felony in Illinois, calls for a 3 to 7 year prison term.

-See also Making a Terrorist Threat Charge in Illinois
+See also Conspiracy Charges in Illinois

 In cases where the property that was damaged is government owned, or part of a church or other religious institution, or is an animal, or is part of a farm, those penalties are increased.